 Palestinians fear being sidelined by Trump White House

-In this June 9, 2010 file photo, President Barack Obama meets with Palestinian President Mahmoud Abbas in the Oval Office at the White House in Washington.
-Palestinian leader Mahmoud Abbas, who spent hundreds of hours on the phone and in meetings with U.S. presidents and secretaries of state over the years, has tried repeatedly and unsuccessfully to reach out to President Donald Trump.
+Palestinian leader Mahmoud Abbas, who spent hundreds of hours on the phone and in meetings with U.S. presidents and secretaries of state in the past 12 years, has tried unsuccessfully to reach out to President Donald Trump.
+Abbas and his aides are alarmed by the possibility of being sidelined at a time when the administration is embracing Israel's prime minister who heads to the White House next week.

 |Title